 I’ve been in Mexico for about a year now and I like getting off the beaten path.

 I thought Orizaba was a nice day trip from Puebla – and especially enjoyed the peaceful river walk – but the bus ride to and from town was both long and expensive.

 If you’re traveling slowly through Mexico, then yes, I recommend a day trip to Orizaba.

 If you’re on a quick trip through Puebla, though, there are better places to spend your day like Cholula (to wander the tunnels under the largest pyramid in the world) and the difficult but insanely beautiful climb up Malinche Volcano.

 So, will you add this special Pueblo Magico to your Mexico itinerary?

 Ready to go?

-This article is part of the Puebla Planner series.
+This article is part of the Hiking in Puebla series.
 Read the rest below:

 Like it?
 Pin it!